tong-jin-nyu/learning-notes/database/medium-184-department-highest-salary.md

     FROM Employee AS e
     LEFT JOIN Department AS d
     ON e.DepartmentId = d.Id
+    -- Exclude employees who do not belong to any department.
     WHERE d.Name IS NOT NULL;
 )
 SELECT
     Department,
     Employee,
     Salary
-FROM CTE
+FROM t
 WHERE rank = 1;
 ```

 First, join table together.
-Then, create a new column, `rank`, using the window
+Then, create a new column, `rank`, using the window function `RANK()`.
-function `RANK()`.
 Finally, select the row where rank equals 1.

 ## Note